ammar188/dotPlot/README.md

-# dotPlot
+# dots and boxes
-Made this game as a programming fundamentals project, do not even know the real name of the game just know loved playing it as a child.
+Made this game as a programming fundamentals project, did not even know the real name of the game at the time, just knew loved playing it as a child.

 ## Installation
 copy this gig
-cd into the main directory
+cd into the main directory.
-make dotplot
+make dotplot.
 ./dotplot

 ## How To Play